Graham French: Luton Town

 French was given another chance by Luton Town in 1965.
 French led a life off the pitch atypical of a professional sportsman, often starting games worse for wear as his sessions at the local pubs were common knowledge.
-Fortunately, French was blessed with great stamina, and once the ball was wormed out to French on the wing his hangover seemed to evaporate into thin air.
+Fortunately, French had great stamina, and once the ball was wormed out to French on the wing his hangover seemed to evaporate into thin air.
 French was regarded as one of the best wingers in the Football League, and he used his strength, pace and two-footed ability to help Luton to two promotions.

 French scored what is often regarded as Luton Town's greatest ever goal in a match against Mansfield Town on 18 September 1968.
 He collected the ball on the edge of his own penalty area and set off on a mazy run through the Mansfield team.
 He then drew the goalkeeper off his line, rounded him and slotted the ball into the net.